vaibhavshukla-codes/SyncSpace/README.md

-# A Mern Full Stack SyncSpace — for seamless communication.
+# A Mern Full Stack SyncSpace Website — for seamless communication.